Alputer/good-blast-backend/README.md

 ## FUTURE WORK

 1. **Integrating Redis**: Especially for `GET /api/leaderboard/global` and `GET /api/leaderboard/country/:countryCode` endpoints,  we can utilize caching to improve speed and reduce database load.
-2. **Add Rate-Limiting**: In order to prevent attacks, we can put a throttler for each endpoint.
+2. **Adding Rate-Limiting**: In order to prevent attacks, we can put a throttler for each endpoint.
 3. **Adding Unit Tests**: I could not implement unit tests in the given time.
 However, they are crucial for robust systems, therefore they should be definitely added.
+4. **Adding Pagination**: For `GET /api/leaderboard/global` and `GET /api/leaderboard/country/:countryCode` endpoints, there should be pagination.